akinomyoga/ble.sh/README.md

 ble-import -d integration/fzf-key-bindings
 ```

 The option `-d` of `ble-import` delays the initialization.
-In thise way, the
+In this way, the
 fzf settings are loaded in background after the prompt is shown.
 See
 [`ble-import` - Manual §8](https://github.com/akinomyoga/ble.sh/wiki/Manual-%C2%A78-Miscellaneous#user-content-fn-ble-import)
 for details.
 If you would like to additionally configure the fzf settings